Leadtech/BootFramework/README.md

 # PHP Boot

+The motivation for writing this framework arises from the need for a micro framework without having to sacrifice good design practices.

+## Overview

-Boot is a **minimalistic** implementation of the Symfony\DependencyInjection package that aims to provide a fully featured service container to light weight applications.
+Boot is a **minimalistic** framework aimed to develop lightweight PHP applications.
-Most development teams with a need for speed will eventually consider micro frameworks.
-Boot is meant for developers who wish to avoid a full stack framework but don't want to abandon the service container that Symfony provides.
-Or alternatively, developers who wish to develop their own customized framework.
-Boot is well suited for both high demanding projects or small applications that don't need a full stack framework.
+Well suited use cases for Boot are **micro services** or other applications for which micro frameworks are often a better fit such as **console applications** or other forms of background processes.

+For usage examples check out the examples folder.

+The motivation for writing this framework arises from the need for a micro framework without having to sacrifice good design practices.
+Most if not all micro frameworks sacrifice clarity and good design practices in exchange for performance.
+This framework will sacrifice a few milliseconds for implementing some of the core functionality that feature the full stack framework.
+Making it possible to develop well designed micro services -/ applications following largely the same patterns as you would using Symfony.
+This also ensures better compatibility and will make it easier to migrate to Symfony if an application unexpectedly grows bigger than intented and the full stack framework is preferred.

 This tool is designed to add as little overhead as possible.
-Boot provides a useful builder to bootstrap your application.
+Boot provides a builder to bootstrap a PHP application.
-You will need to configure your services yourself.
-Please look at the examples to see how Boot is used.
+A WebBuilder class is used to bootstrap a micro service.
+Please look at the examples to see how Boot can be used.

 *Boot aims to be particularly useful for the following type of projects:*
 * Micro-services / API's
-* Console applications
+* Console applications / background processes
 * Customized frameworks
-* High demanding PHP web-applications
+* Other lightweight web applications that are better off using a micro framework

+#### Build on symfony components

+The framework is a mimimal implementation of well known service container, router and http components.

 ## Installation